jasonfritts/insomnia/Step 3 - Test the Azure AD B2C Protocols.md

 Now that you have completed all the previous steps you can use the insomnia collection to test the Azure AD B2C protocols.

-You can find presentation of these steps at
+You can find my walkthrough presentation of the demo on youtube below: